alan-turing-institute/REG-handbook/content/docs/technical_practices/how_to_use_hub23.md

 **Note**: this likely needs updating, last revision was in Nov 2019.

+**Note**: Hub23 is not being looked after and it is not currently active.

 ## What is a BinderHub?

 A [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) is a Cloud-based technology that can launch a repository of code (from GitHub, GitLab,...) in a browser window such that the code can be executed and interacted with.